Furman-Editions-In-Progress/camerarius/README.md

 View the project’s website at <https://furman-editions-in-progress.github.io/camerarius/>.

-Complete scan of the Book: https://www.digitale-sammlungen.de/en/details/bsb10575861
+View a complete scan of the 1668 Edition through the Münchener Digitale Bibliothek: https://www.digitale-sammlungen.de/en/details/bsb10575861

 ### About Camerarius